 b.
 If a PO detains mail based on a reasonable suspicion, as described in ASM 274.3, the PO or designee must take immediate action to gather evidence to satisfy the probable cause requirement for a search warrant and to apply for, obtain, and execute the authorization by coordinating their findings with the RSO within 72 hours.

 c.
-No person may detain DPO mail other than the PO or RSO, acting in strict accordance with this policy, except under the following conditions:
+No person may detain DPO mail other than a postal inspector or postal employee, in accordance with conditions outlined in ASM 274.3.

 d.
 The PO or the designated individual must submit a Postal Offense Report in ILMS DPO within 24 hours.

 14 FAM 767.2 Dangerous Mail

 In accordance with the USPS ASM, Chapter 2, Section 274, the PO, RSO, or a designated individual acting under their authority, who suspects an item poses an immediate danger to life and limb, may detain, open, or remove the item from postal custody, and process the mail for inspection.
 The PO must be notified within 24 hours of the incident to promptly notify the customer in writing.
 Such detention is only allowed to the extent necessary to determine and eliminate the danger.
 Justification and documentation must be consistent with the following: